Skip to main content

 dependencies {

-// implementation(files("<project name>-<JVM target name>.jar"))
+// runtimeOnly(files("<project name>-<JVM target name>-<version>-<classifier>.jar"))

-implementation("net.java.dev.jna:jna:5.13.0") // required to run
+runtimeOnly("net.java.dev.jna:jna:5.17.0") // required to run if you're using UniFFI

 }